Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

 Indeed, in bigger generality, the expressions for all beta functions of the theory we write in the following form:

 This displays a linear structure of the system of the beta functions of the theory.
 The matrix $a_{ij}$ is some real constant matrix.
 The contributions collectively put in $v_{i}$ denote all contributions to the beta functions from all other terms different than four selected killers in the action (from possibly other killers, possibly also cubic and also from terms quadratic in curvature in the action).
-These are all contributions independent on the coefficients $s_{i}$ of our four chosen killer terms \eqref{eq: killers}.
-The second term in the above sum in (\ref{eq: systemeqns}) is obviously linear in the coefficients $s_{i}$.
-Now, the question arises, but it is simple to answer, how we can make our theory so special, that it will have no beta functions at all.
-This is equivalent to demanding from the theory to be so fine-tuned that it is conformal on the quantum level.
+These are all contributions independent on the coefficients $s_{i}$ of our four chosen killer terms Eqn. \eqref{eq: killers}.
+The second term in the above sum in Eqn. (\ref{eq: systemeqns}) is obviously linear in the coefficients $s_{i}$.
+Now, the question arises, but~it~is simple to answer: how we can make our theory so special that it will have no beta functions at all?
+This~is equivalent to demanding from the theory to be so fine-tuned that it is conformal on the quantum level.
 The condition for UV-finiteness is simply

 The answer is a matter of simple algebra, since we can always find solutions for unknown $s_{i}$ coefficients, if the $v_{i}$ contributions are all given and if the matrix $a_{ij}$ is non-degenerate.
-This is after all a system of linear equations and provided that the matrix $a_{ij}$ is non-degenerate, then we can always find a real solution for the unknowns.
-Moreover, it is important to notice that the operators, whose front coefficients are $s_{i}$ do not experience any RG running at the quantum level.
-This requires a bit of explanation.
-At the quantum level we read RG running from the divergent part of the effective action.
-In four-dimensional spacetime the couplings, which run are only $\alpha_{R^{2}}$, $\alpha_{C^{2}}$, $\alpha_{{\rm GB}}$ (and $\alpha_{\square R}$), because we have counterterms proportional to them only.
-The killers with front couplings $s_{i}$ never appear as divergences and therefore never we would need them as counterterms of the theory, so really we can treat the couplings $s_{i}$ as constant parameters also on the quantum level.
-Now, the solutions to the linear system of equations (\ref{eq: systemeqns}) always exist and we denote it collectively as coefficients $s_{i}^{*}$.
-According to what was said above the HD theory:
+This is after all a system of linear equations and, provided that the matrix $a_{ij}$ is non-degenerate, we can always find a real solution for the unknowns.
+The non-degeneracy of the matrix $a_{ij}$ can be easily grasped as follows.
+This is the result of the detailed computation of the second variation of these terms with respect to gravitational fluctuations.
+As from the structure of what is left after stripping $R^2$ from these terms, one can see that there is a contribution to each of the terms present in the divergent part of the effective action Eqn. \eqref{eq: divpart}.